luckynrslevin/doc/ecodms/README.md

 ### Folders

 I only use one folder named `All` for all documents, since I need no detailed roles and rights concept and I use the classification module to sort and find documents.

+Add the following roles in the folder permission section:
+- ecoSIMSUSER
+- scanner
 <p><br></p>

 ### Classification attributes